UnionInternationalCheminsdeFer/OSDM/releases/OSDM-release-notes-v1.4.md

 OSDM now provides an online API to submit a complaint for a booking which can be implemented by any distributor to digitize this process.
 See the `/complaints` resources for details.

-### Differentiate between passenger and buyer
+### Differentiate Between Passenger and Buyer

 Especially for travel agencies or the B2B business center it's important to distinguish between *buyer* and *passenger*.
 I.e., a buyer is not always a passenger.
 Thus we have added the `buyer` the API.

+### Add Constraints on Allowed Journey Interruptions

+If an open ticket has constrains on how often a journey can be interrupted this fact can now be expressed in the Offline as well as Online Fare data.

+### Add Constraints on Multi-Journey Products

+With this version, multi-journey products can be expressed.

-### Reduction cards are available to ticket vendors
+### Reduction Cards are Available to Ticket Vendors

 Reduction cards are now available to ticket vendors to be used for selecting the cards for requests and in customer profiles.
 See `/masterdata/reductionCards` for details.

-### Add the responsible TCOs in the booking data
+### Add the Responsible TCOs in the Booking Data

 New we can support cases where the ticket control organization (TCO) to control tickets is different from the fare provider.

-### Option to indicate CarrierConstraints at the level of RegionalValidity and ViaStation
+### Option to Indicate CarrierConstraints at the Level of `RegionalValidity` and `ViaStation`

 This feature on the OSDM offline part of the specification allow to indicate CarrierConstraints at the level of RegionalValidity and ViaStation in the fare.

-### Travel validity depending on boarding time only
+### Travel Validity Depending on Boarding Time O:nly

 Some special tickets define a travel validity based on the boarding time only.
 These tickets are the valid on that train until the traveler leaves the train.